sahibalejandro/sublime-nav-panel/README.md

 # Nav Panel

-Shows a quick panel to open files withing the current directory, inspired on vim's netrw.
+Shows a quick panel to open files within the current directory, inspired on vim's netrw.

 ## Default key mapping
 ```